JasonLocklin/Dissertation/SA/Results.md

 to calculate adaptation.
-Nevertheless, one-sample t-tests of the remaining participant blocks were used to determine whether the adaptation paradigm had successfully shortened saccades, and 3 of 4 blocks showed significant change from baseline (see table [tbl:Adaptation]).
+Nevertheless, one-sample t-tests of the remaining participant blocks were used to determine whether the adaptation paradigm had successfully shortened saccades, and 3 of 4 blocks showed significant change from baseline (see Figure [fig:Adaptation]).

 [non-test trials] While test trials provide a measure of the